Living-with-machines/jisc-wrangler/README.md

 100%|█████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00, 358.21it/s]
 ```

-The previously empty directory `jisc-output` now has the following structure:
+The previously empty directory `jisc-output` now has the file name as the directory structure:

 ```
 jisc-output/